UCC Undergraduate courses

 This four-year degree will expose you to interdisciplinary perspectives from the Schools of Applied Psychology, Applied Social Studies and Education, with input from Music, Drama and Theatre Studies; Occupational Therapy; and Physical Education and Sport Studies.

-The curriculum places emphasis on academic theory, research skills and professional and reflective practice.
+The curriculum emphasises academic theory, research skills, and professional and reflective practice.
 It includes a broad range of perspectives on childhood, the child in society, child development, early years care and education, and child health.

 On successful completion of this course, you will be able to: